terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

     Would write host file: ../../../org-ttn-ithaca-gateways/inventory/hosts_new
     ```

-   If it says "File exists ../../../org-ttn-nyc-gateways/inventory/hosts_new", you have a leftover file.
+    If it says "`File exists ../../../org-ttn-nyc-gateways/inventory/hosts_new`", you have a leftover file.
 Move it out of the way.

-17. Write the host files.
+18. Write the host files.

     ```shell
     ../../create-ansible-mfg-gateways.sh -I 'ttn-nyc' -O ../../../org-ttn-nyc-gateways ConduitDB.txt
     ../../create-ansible-mfg-gateways.sh -I 'ttn-ithaca' -O ../../../org-ttn-ithaca-gateways ConduitDB.txt
     ```

-18. Edit the `hosts` file(s) to merge in the `hosts_new` info.
+19. Edit the `hosts` file(s) to merge in the `hosts_new` info.

-19. Get the list of hosts to be provisioned into a variable:
+20. Get the list of hosts to be provisioned into a variable:

     ```shell
     NEWHOSTS="$(sed -ne '1,/^\[test/d' -e 's/^\([^ \t][^ \t]*\).*$/\1/p' ../../../org-ttn-ithaca-gateways/inventory/hosts_new)"
     ```

-20. You may need to add the multiprocessing setup.
-On the provisioning host:
+21. Change directory to the `ttn-multitech-cm` repo, and do a ping:

     ```shell
-    cut -f 8 ConduitDB.txt
-    ```

-   This gives you a list of the port numbers for the new gateways.

-   On the jumphost:

-    ```shell
-    GWS={ports of new gateways}
-    for i in $GWS ; do printf "%d: " $i ; ssh -p $i root@localhost opkg update '&&' opkg install python-multiprocessing ; done
-    ```

-20. Change directory to the `ttn-multitech-cm` repo, and do a ping:

-    ```shell
     make TTN_ORG=../org-ttn-ithaca-gateways TARGET=${NEWHOSTS//[[:space:]]/,} ping
     ```

-21. Do an apply:
+22. Do an apply:

     ```shell
     make TTN_ORG=../org-ttn-ithaca-gateways TARGET=${NEWHOSTS//[[:space:]]/,} apply
     ```

-22. Reboot:
+23. Reboot:

     ```shell
     for i in $NEWHOSTS ; do PORT=$(grep "$i" ../conduit-mfg/mfg/systems-20190108b/ConduitDB.txt | cut -f 8) ; echo $PORT ; ssh -A ec2-54-221-216-139.compute-1.amazonaws.com "ssh -p $PORT -o StrictHostKeyChecking=no root@localhost 'shutdown -r now'" ;  done
     ```

-23. Wait a minute or two for the reboot, then do a make ping again:
+24. Wait a minute or two for the reboot, then do a make ping again:

     ```shell
     make TTN_ORG=../org-ttn-ithaca-gateways TARGET=${NEWHOSTS//[[:space:]]/,} ping
     ```

-24. Shutdown all the hosts.
+25. Shutdown all the hosts.

     ```shell
     for i in $NEWHOSTS ; do PORT=$(grep "$i" ../conduit-mfg/mfg/systems-20190108a/ConduitDB.txt | cut -f 8) ; echo $PORT ; ssh -A ec2-54-221-216-139.compute-1.amazonaws.com "ssh -p $PORT -o StrictHostKeyChecking=no root@localhost 'shutdown -h now'" ;  done
     ```

-25. Commit changes in all the repos you used.
+26. Commit changes in all the repos you used.